prattaydey/YoRPG_PBN/README.md

 #### Healer:
 - Attack Rating: 1
 - Defense: 10
-- Specialize: Chance to heal yourself for 20 HP.
+- Specialize: Heal yourself for 10 HP.
 You will not attack this turn.

 ### Monster Subclasses: